 Arbitration is the only formal ADR process to be commonly used in Pakistan.
-There are various informal adjudicatory practices derived from custom that are used in some rural areas in Pakistan
+Recently, laws have been introduced across Pakistan to encourage other alternate methods of dispute resolution including mediation and conciliation.
+There are various informal adjudicatory practices derived from custom that are used in some rural areas in Pakistan.